jakelishman/qiskit-qasm2/docs/parse.rst

 of the `paper describing the OpenQASM 2 language <https://arxiv.org/abs/1707.03429>`__.
 The gates in this include file are mapped to standard gates provided by Qiskit.

+By default, the two loaders operate in a permissive mode.
+This allows some syntactical niceties that do not change the meaning of OpenQASM 2 programs, but are technically against the specification.
+This includes not *requiring* the version statement, allowing empty statements (often seen as extraneous semicolons), and allowing trailing commas in various lists.
+You can swap to a precise implementation of the spec by making the `strict` parameter to both true.

 You can extend the OpenQASM 2 language by passing an iterable of information on custom instructions as the argument `custom_instructions`.
 In files that have compatible definitions for these instructions, the given `constructor` will be used in place of whatever other handling